danfruehauf/Scripts/bash_scripting_conventions/README.md

 	exit 2
 }
 ```
- * always parse options with `getopts`.
+ * Always parse options with `getopts`.
 It is safer and friendlier for the user.
 Here is a snippet for getopts:
 ```
 # main
 main() {